tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Only managed to solve one scripting challenge tonight, Search and Replace.
 Had some trouble in the beginning when trying to figure out how to title case a string, then remembered that you can target the first letter of a string by using the charAt() method.
 I also learned that assignment operators (+, +=) offer faster performance when compared to the concat() method, so this is very good to know!

+### Day 36: January 4, 2019

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Solved the DNA Pairing challenge without ZERO hints, only documentation, and Missing Letters with just ONE hint, so I'm quite proud of that!
+Think I'm starting to get a hang of this because it's a bit easier to figure out which method to use and how to use them (with a bit of help from documentation).
+Excited to keep pushing forward.